 I don’t own a ring flash or a beauty dish, but I still wanted to create a very even looking soft light and decided to place two soft boxes on either side of the subject and had a reflector filling in the shadows in her neck.
 Here is the lighting diagram:

-I also wanted to keep all the focus in our model’s gorgeous eyes and opted for a very shallow depth-of-field.
+I also wanted to keep all the focus in our model’s gorgeous eyes and opted for a very shallow depth-of-field for this 1960s Photoshoot.
 The camera-settings looked like this: